Identity management & customer access

-In addition to physical stores, companies have invested heavily in the implementation of new points of contact such as e-commerce sites, mobile applications, call centers…
+In addition to physical stores, companies have invested heavily in the implementation of new contact points such as e-commerce sites, mobile applications, call centers, etc.

-This multi-channel strategy has however seen companies encounter a major difficulty; each channel/service develops its own "customer” base and manages this base in an autonomous and decentralized manner.
-As a result, companies find themselves with a multitude of compartmentalized, heterogeneous "customer" databases with low-data quality.
+This multi-channel strategy has created a major challenge for companies.
+Indeed, each channel/service develops its own "customer" database and manages it in an autonomous and decentralized way.
+As a result, companies find themselves with a multitude of compartmentalized, heterogeneous "customer" databases with poor data quality.

-At a time when data is an essential lever of value creation and when new regulations increasingly protect the citizen, it is essential for any company wishing to deploy a customer-centric strategy to know its customers well in order to offer them services/products adapted to their expectations.
-This requires the implementation of a centralized and decompartmentalized Customer Identity and Access Management (Customer IAM) platform .
+At a time when data is an essential lever for value creation and new regulations are increasingly protecting citizens, it is essential for any company wishing to deploy a customer-centric strategy to know its customers better in order to offer them services/products adapted to their expectations.
+This requires the implementation of a centralized and decompartmentalized customer identity and access management platform (Customer IAM).

-C-IAM (Customer Identity and Access Management) aims to build a centralized base of “customer" data and management rules, facilitating the sharing and enrichment of information.
-This foundation should offer or expose, through different services, functionalities for life cycle management,single sign-on,authorization and consent management.
-Amongst the expected modules are:
+C-IAM (Customer Identity and Access Management) aims at building a centralized base for "customer" data and management rules, facilitating information sharing and enrichment.
+This foundation must offer or expose, through different services, life cycle management,single sign-on,authorization and consent management functionalities.
+Among the expected modules, we find:

-- Lifecycle management module: this module is in charge of automating the processes of self-registration, customer on-boarding and off-boarding, self-service, progressive profiling…
+This module is in charge of automating the processes of self-registration, on-boarding and off-boarding of customers, self-service, progressive profiling, etc.

-- The Single Sign-On (SSO): a single authentication to access all applications, that’s the promise of SSO.
-The implementation of such functionality can be based on multiple approaches: Web SSO, identity federation (SAML2, OpenID Connect, WS-*…) which can be combined to meet different needs.
-Deploying an SSO solution (and thus reducing the number of passwords) helps to strengthen access security while improving the user experience.
+- Single Sign-On (SSO): a single authentication to access all applications is the promise of SSO.
+The implementation of such functionality can be based on multiple approaches: Web SSO, identity federation (SAML2, OpenID Connect, WS-*, etc.) which can be combined to meet different needs.
+Deploying an SSO solution, by reducing the number of passwords, allows to reinforce access security while improving the user experience;

-- Multi-factor authentication: strengthens security during authentication by using a second factor (OTP by SMS, push on a mobile application…); this guarantees the validity of the authentication provided by the user.
+- Multi-factor authentication: it allows to reinforce security during authentication by using a second factor (OTP by SMS, push on a mobile application, etc.) and thus to guarantee the validity of the authentication provided by the user;

-- Capture of consents from touchpoints (e-commerce site, mobile applications…)
+- Consent capture from touchpoints (e-commerce site, mobile applications, etc.);

-- Automation of consent renewal following changes in conditions.
+- Automation of the renewal of consents following changes in conditions.